RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Experiments

 In this part, we focus on Question 1 and Question 2.
 Table \ref{C10clean} and Table \ref{C100clean} present accuracy and ECE for several combinations of network architectures and CIFAR10/CIFAR100 datasets.
 Higher accuracy means better generalization performance, and lower ECE means higher quality predictive uncertainty.

-We train the corresponding models with the corresponding methods and then evaluate on multiple metrics separately.
-The results presented in both Table \ref{C10clean} and Table \ref{C100clean} indicate that our proposed random ReLU framework can produce reliable uncertainty estimates on par with Deep Ensemble at a significantly lower computational cost.
+We train the corresponding models with the corresponding methods and then evaluate multiple metrics separately.
+The results presented in both Table \ref{C10clean} and Table \ref{C100clean} indicate that our proposed RBUE framework can produce reliable uncertainty estimates on par with Deep Ensemble at a significantly lower computational cost.
 Even if our methods do not achieve the same effect as Deep Ensemble, they are the closest.
 It can also be seen from Table \ref{C10clean} and Table \ref{C100clean} that MC-DropReLU outperforms MC-Dropout in all metrics regardless of the value of $q$.
 However, there is still a slight difference in the effect of different $q$ for different models.
 When $q=0.95$, the ResNet and DenseNet models will have good accuracy and calibration scores, while the VGG model will have better accuracy and calibration scores when $q=0.9$.
 As shown in Table \ref{C10clean} and Table \ref{C100clean}, it is worth mentioning that when $p=0.2$ and $q=0.8$, $q \le 1-p$ is satisfied.
 The experimental results show that the uncertainty quality of MC-DropReLU is better than that of MC-Dropout, which verifies the analysis in \ref{3.4}.
+Although SVI has theoretical support, experiments show that the accuracy and ECE of this method deteriorate as the model and dataset become more complex, which is why SVI method is not used much in vision tasks.

 The model size and training time in Table \ref{C10clean} and Table \ref{C100clean} also reflect the advantages of our method.
 Our method does not add additional parameters compared to a single model and MC-Dropout, so the space complexity is the same as MC-Dropout and less than Deep Ensemble.
 This is why our methods can replace MC-Dropout with no additional cost.
 On the other hand, in terms of training time, our methods are slightly slower than MC-Dropout.
-We argue that the main reason for this is that the sampling on the random activation function is slower than the sampling on dropout.
+We argue that the main reason for this is that the sampling on the random ReLU is slower than the sampling on dropout.
 However, the overall time is still much faster than Deep Ensemble.